Chambey-Organization/pecklin/README.md

 ### Prerequisites

-Before running Pecking, ensure you have the following installed on your system:
+Before running Pecklin, ensure you have the following installed on your system:

 - [Go](https://golang.org/doc/install) (latest version recommended)
 - Git (optional, for cloning the repository)